raqp/nexpose_sum_and_vul_details/README.md

 To run script use: `python main.py /path/to/source/file /path/to/save vul/sum`.
 -----------------------------------------------------------------------------

-Use `vul` for NExpos vulnerability file conversation and `sum` otherwise.
+Use `vul` for NExpose vulnerability file conversation and `sum` otherwise.
 -------------------------------------------------------------------------